Vem Habib (Wala Wala)

-"Vem Habib (Wala Wala)" is a song by the Brazilian girl group pop Rouge, for the group's fourth studio album, Mil e Uma Noites (2005).
-It was written by and produced by Rick Bonadio, derives from "arabic pop music", having a totally different rhythm from the previous songs of the group.
+"Vem Habib (Wala Wala)" is a song by the Brazilian pop girl group Rouge, for the group's fourth studio album, Mil e Uma Noites (2005).
+It was written by and produced by Rick Bonadio.
+It takes inspiration from "arabic pop music", having a totally different rhythm from the previous songs of the group.
 Columbia Records released "Vem Habib (Wala Wala)" as the first single from the album on May 23, 2005.
 The music video of the single is spent in the desert, where they are prisoners of a sultan.
 The group also sang the song on the Mil e Uma Noites Tour (2005), Chá Rouge Tour (2017) and 15 Anos Tour (2018).

 Background and composition

 "Vem Habib (Wala Wala)" was written and produced by Rick Bonadio.
 Columbia Records released the song as the first single from the fourth studio album, Mil e Uma Noites (2005), on May 23, 2005.
-Explores "arabic pop music", which was totally a surprise to everyone accustomed to the group's previous songs.
-The music brings all the wealth of the Arab universe, and the girls had to take classes of belly dance to enter more in the culture.
+It explores "arabic pop music", which was a surprise to the public, who were accustomed to the group's style in previous songs.
+The music brings all the wealth of the Arab universe, and the girls had to take classes of belly dance to be more immersed in culture.

 According to Patricia, references to the song were "Rich Girl", released by No Doubt vocalist Gwen Stefani, on her solo album Love.
 Angel.
 Music.
 Baby.
 (2004) And "Whenever, Wherever" hit Shakira.